 First State provides loans only for small businesses and community development.
 We do not provide personal loans or mortgage loans for individuals.

 No. First State Community Loan Fund is a lender.
 We receive grants from various sources which enable us to offer the services that we provide.
 We do not issue grants to individuals.
-We do however, offer a special program called The Business Savers that provides matching dollars for money saved by you through the program.

 Complete the online intake form or contact Rachel Baldini at 302-652-6774 or email@example.com.